juliwicks/Auto-Check-In-FUNCTOR-Node/README.md

     })();
     ```

-4. Replace `YOUREMAIL` and `YOURPASSWORD` with your FUNCTOR Network credentials.
+4. Replace `YOUREMAIL` and `YOURPASSWORD` with your FUNCTOR Network credentials or just leave it if you don't want to auto-login
 5. Save the script.

 ### Step 3: Enable the Script